wilsonmar/wilsonmar.github.io/_posts/2018-07-17-salesforce-rock-stars.md

    iTunes</a>, has, since May 2016, 183 episodes as of this writing.
    * Join their <a target="_blank" href="https://www.gooddaysirpodcast.com/community/">Slack group</a>
    * https://twitter.com/gooddaysirpdcst, @GoodDaySir_Army ‏#GoodDaySirArmy

+Joey Chen in the Philippines
+   * <a target="_blank" href="https://success.salesforce.com/ProfileView?u=00530000007KSrTAAW">The one</a> with the highest rating <a target="_blank" href="https://appexchange.salesforce.com/appxstore?type=Developer">among 13131 people on Salesforce's Developer Marketplace</a>.

 Joe Ferraro:
    * Author of <a target="_blank" href="http://github.com/joeferraro/MavensMate">http://github.com/joeferraro/MavensMate</a> plug-ins for editors Sublime Text and Adam.
 But as of 2017 he's stopped maintaining it.
 "Use Visual Studio" he says.